 Many airlines also make it a policy to offer a free premium snack or drink on delayed flights, but they don’t make a point of announcing it—you have to know to ask.

-The more you fly, the more you will get used to the airport systems and you can often find your own little ways to make the experience a little easier.
+The more you fly, the more you will get used to the airport systems, and you can often find your own little ways to make the experience a little easier.
 Until then, I hope these tips and tricks will help you out.
-You’ll be a pro traveller in no time!
+You’ll be a pro traveler in no time!

 Expertly curated emails packed full of vacation inspiration, travel tips and more!